End-to-end Molded Fiber Packaging Solutions: From Tooling to Production

 Utility & Dryness Efficiency

-Our process includes dryness optimisation to reduce utility consumption.
+Our process includes dryness optimization to reduce utility consumption.
 By precisely controlling the moisture-removal phases of production, we achieve significant energy and water savings, making the industrial transition to molded fiber more sustainable and cost-effective.
+For applications requiring extra strenght and surface quality, we also support dry molded fiber technology as an alternative to conventional wet-forming – broadening the range of molded fiber products we can deliver at scale.

 Accelerated Sample Production